Short Course

 COURSE BACKGROUND AND DESCRIPTION

-A continuously-sampled boring was drilled in 2022 that revealed both the Wisconsin and Illinoian-age sediments representing two mega sequences with seven sedimentary facies.
-A stratigraphic assessment of the boring was the field component for a 2-day professional education workshop by the Midwest GeoSciences Group and the Association of Engineering and Environmental Geologists (AEG Chicago Chapter).
+A sedimentary sequence was drilled in 2022 revealing complex Wisconsinan and Pre-Wisconsinan-age deposits in Geneva, Illinois, a western Chicago Suburb.
+A stratigraphic assessment of the boring was completed during the field component for the 2022 professional education workshop by the Midwest GeoSciences Group and the Association of Engineering and Environmental Geologists (AEG Chicago Chapter).

-The stratigraphy and hydrogeology of the soil boring will be presented at this course.
-Plus, the instructors will teach some of the field strategies used to characterize the sedimentary sequence which resulted in immediately recognizing unexpected subsurface conditions that played a role in hydrogeologic calculations.
+The local stratigraphy and hydrogeologic analysis from the 2022 soil boring will be presented at this course.
+The instructors will teach some of the field strategies used to decipher depositional environments and stratigraphy.
+Plus, participants will learn the implications of the newly revealed geology in hydrogeologic calculations.

-The boring was drilled in Geneva, Illinois.
-It made history in terms of new stratigraphic mapping by the Illinois State Geological Survey in NE Illinois.
-Age-dating of the buried A-Horizon confirmed the newly discovered Illinoian-age sedimentary sequence.
-There are many lessons that can be taught from this boring.
+The boring made history in terms of new stratigraphic mapping by the Illinois State Geological Survey in NE Illinois.
+Age-dating of the buried A-Horizon confirmed the newly discovered Pre-Wisconsinan-age sedimentary sequence.

-The course instructors (Dan Kelleher and Susan Grover) analyzed the sedimentary sequence from the soil core which revealed an entirely new and older sedimentary sequence that was unknown to exist in the region.
+The course instructors (Dan Kelleher and Susan Grover) and the 2022 course participants analyzed the sedimentary sequence from the soil core which revealed an entirely new and older sedimentary sequence that was unknown to exist in the region.
 Not only did the new sedimentary sequence make history, but it dramatically impacts how the vertical seepage is calculated from the ground surface to the top of bedrock, approximately 100 feet deep.

 The drilling location is within the mapped area of the Yorkville Member of the Lemont Formation near the DuPage - Kane County border.
-The four common facies of the Yorkville Member were identified which consist of a shallow ice-marginal facies and three subglacial facies.
+The four common sedimentary facies of the Yorkville Member were confirmed which consist of a downward succession of a shallow ice-marginal facies and three subglacial facies.
 Below the Yorkville Member is the Batestown Member which can be depositionally variable the resulting with heterogeneous sedimentary properties.
-But Carbon 14 age-dating confirmed the lower sequence is Illinoian-age and is the first time it’s been identified in the region.
+A buried A-Horizon and weathering zone was discovered below the Batestown Member which Carbon 14 age-dating confirmed was Pre-Wisconsinan in age.

 -